keu/docs/astro/runtime-release-notes.md

 For instructions on how to upgrade, read [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, go to [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, reach out to [Astronomer Support](https://support.astronomer.io).

+## Astro Runtime 4.0.10

+- Release date: December 21, 2021
+- Airflow version: 2.2.3

+### Additional Improvements

+- In the Airflow UI for both locally running and deployed Astro projects, you can now see the current version of Astro Runtime in the footer:
+- Updated all Astronomer operators to version `1.1.0`.
+- The `apache-airflow-providers-elasticsearch` provider package is now installed by default.

+## Astro Runtime 4.0.9

+- Release date: December 21, 2021
+- Airflow version: 2.2.3

+### Additional Improvements

+- The `openlineage-airflow` provider package is now installed in Runtime by default.

 ## Astro Runtime 4.0.8

 - Release date: December 21, 2021